-The quality management system (QMS) of the Patents and Trademarks (PTM) of the Finnish Patent and Registration Office (PRH) has been established according to ISO 9000 standard series.
+The quality management system (QMS) of the Patents and Trademarks (PTM) of the Finnish Patent and Registration Office (PRH) has been established according to ISO 9001:2015.
+Furthermore, The "Standard for the European Quality Management System" (EQMS, CA/57/07) and the set of "Product Quality Standards" (PQS, CA/135/08) are regarded as basic requirements in the development of the processes of the PTM.

-The QMS of PTM is annually assessed by an independent and impartial certification body which conducts external audits.
+The QMS of PTM is annually assessed by an independent and impartial certification body, which conducts external audits.
 On the basis of standard ISO 9001, the auditor assesses the PTM's ability to meet the requirements established by customers, law, and the organisation itself.
 On 23 November 2006, Inspecta Certification, a member of IQNet, granted the PRH the first quality certificate as proof that the QMS of PTM complies with the requirements of standard ISO 9001:2000.
-On 28.-29.
-October 2019, Kiwa Inspecta Certification assessed QMS and decided to continue the validity of the certificate.
+On 20.- 21.
+October 2020, the QMS was re-assessed and the validity of the certificate was continued without deviations.

 The certificate confirms that the QMS complies with the requirements of the standard ISO 9001:2015.
 The certificate is valid for a three-year period and is monitored once a year.
-At the moment, the certification covers the processing of national patent applications, utility models, international applications under the Patent Cooperation Treaty (PCT), the national trademark applications, and the international trademarks designating Finland.
+The certification covers all the functions of PTM, including advisory and commercial search services.